cdiggins/peacock/README.md

 The `IUpdates` class aggregates a set of proposed changes to all views managed by a control.
 These changes are managed as a list of functions associated with a particular view ID.

-# FAQ

-## Why not just use WPF

-WPF is a pretty good library, but there are some areas for improvement:

-* It does not work well with immutable data structures:
-* Requires separate UI description language (XAML) from code logic
-* Bindings and data-sources are complicate
-* Hard to apply theming
-* Tooling support has gotten worse over the years
-* Layout is complicated
-* Hard to learn
-* Doesn't work well with other UI rendering frameworks.
-* Could be more efficient
-* Easy to create resource leaks.

-## Why not use F#

-F# is a great language, but I find [the syntax hostile to new users](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/symbol-and-operator-reference/).

-## Why not MVU

-I don't think MVU is a viable architecture to large scale software development.
-I am not coninved it can be used in an effective way to separate the different software concerns: theming, styles, UI logic, animation, and domain models.

 # A Platonic C# Library

 Peacock is being written as a *Platonic* C# library.
 This means that it